What Are the Downsides of Dermaplaning?

 Pregnancy note

-Some people choose to avoid dermaplaning during pregnancy out of caution.
-If you are pregnant, ask your healthcare provider and your esthetician.
+Some people choose to be more cautious with treatments during pregnancy.
+If you are pregnant, check with your healthcare provider and let me know before booking.

 Technique-Related Complications